Rolled Turkey Breast with Sausage & Herb Stuffing

 - Place the butterflied turkey breast skin-side down on a countertop or work surface and cover with plastic wrap.
-Using a meat mallet or rolling pin, pound the turkey breast to an even 1/2-inch thickness.
-Rub the meat with 1 tablespoon of the oil, and sprinkle with 1 teaspoon kosher salt and 1/2 teaspoon pepper.
-Spoon about half of the stuffing in an even 1/2-inch layer over the breast, leaving a 1-inch border all around.
+Using a meat mallet or rolling pin, pound the turkey breast to an even ½-inch thickness — this takes some time and muscle so be patient.
+Rub the meat with 1 tablespoon of the oil, and sprinkle with 1 teaspoon kosher salt and ½ teaspoon pepper.
+Spoon about half of the stuffing in an even ½-inch layer over the breast, leaving a 1-inch border all around.
 (Place the extra stuffing in a buttered 8-inch baking dish, and bake during the last 40 minutes of the turkey's cooking time.)

-- Note: Ask your butcher to bone and butterfly the turkey breast for you.
-If you'd like to do it yourself, watch this how-to video.
+- Note: Ask your butcher to bone and butterfly the turkey breast for you (you can also ask if they will pound it to a ½-inch thickness to save you a step later).
 If you're buying a boneless turkey breast, look for one that is about 4 pounds.

-- Make Ahead: The recipe can be made 1 to 2 days ahead of time, covered, and stored in the refrigerator.
+- Make Ahead: The recipe can be prepared and cooked 1 to 2 days ahead of time, covered, and stored in the refrigerator.
 Slice the turkey roll cold and reheat, covered, in a 300°F oven until warm, 40 to 45 minutes.